NiklasKnipschild/School-Projects/README.md

 Lab4C: Is a simple calucator, with a simple menu, that will give you the inverse of a number, reciprocal of a number, the square of a number, and the cube of a number.

+Lab5A: Tells a user if they can purchase a vehicle or not based upon their answers to the prompts

+Lab5B: A simple program that tells you what an integer is divisble by

+Lab5C: A simple program that tells you what quadrant you would be based upon coordinates that you input.

+Lab6A: A user inputs 10 numbers and the program will tell you what number if the largest.

+Lab6B: A user inputs a number between 1 and 100 and the computer will make guesses at which number and tell you how many tries it took to guess your number.

+Lab6C: Is a simple program the minimics a bank account where a user can deposit, and withdraw money with error checking built in.